unity-sds/unity-initiator/README.md

 #### Deploying an EventBridge Scheduler Trigger

-1. Change directory to the location of the s3_bucket_notification trigger terraform:
+1. Change directory to the location of the scheduled-task trigger terraform:

    ```
-   cd ../scheduled_task/
+   cd ../scheduled-task/
    ```

 1. Note the implementation of the trigger lambda code.
 It currently hard codes a payload URL however in a real implementation, code would be written to query for new files from some REST API, database, etc. Here we simulate that and simply return a NISAR TLM file: